thanhnhanlam/cse15l-lab-reports/lab-report/lab-report-2-week-4.md

 ### 1. Adding an extra line at the end of the file

-The **failure-inducing** input that prompted me to make that change is **adding an extra line at the end of the file**.
+The **failure-inducing** input that prompted me to make the change is **adding an extra line at the end of the file**.

 The code change diff: